 It was the production of beer in Germany that ultimately helped the decline of wine in Germany.
 In the 1500s, due to climate change and improved brewing methods, vineyards in Germany decreased as beer production increased.

 Even with the increase in beer production, Germany continued to produce a lot of wine.
 We can learn about the wine in Germany in the 1700s from the Heidelberg Tun or Grosse Fass.
-The Heidelberg Tun is a huge vat that is located in the cellars of the Heidelberg Castle.
+The Heidelberg Tun is a huge vat located in the Heidelberg Castle’s cellars.

-The German builders used 130 oak trees for the construction of this huge vat.
+The German builders used 130 oak trees to construct this huge vat.
 And because it is such a large vat, it has rarely been used but has largely remained empty.

 The American author Mark Twain said this of the Heidelberg tun: